 Community Conservation is leading the way in helping humans and animals co-exist.
 These efforts allow local residents to benefit from wildlife tourism, not only through tourism jobs, but also by helping the communities thrive.
 The Satao Wildlife Foundation looks for community projects where we can make an immediate impact in the community and where the residents recognize the benefits of wildlife tourism and know it’s because of the animals that their lives are improving.

-After much research, it became clear to Peter that by improving the lives of the people, we can improve the lives of wildlife.
+After much research, it became clear to to me that by improving the lives of the people, we can improve the lives of wildlife.
 There needs to be a win-win for people and wildlife.

 The Satao Wildlife Foundation is a registered 501c3 public charity in the United States.